Jason90/PytestContacts/README.md

-A small, maintainable test suite for the API automation test framework.
+A small, maintainable test suite for the UI automation test framework using Selenium.